icapps/tree-house/README.md

 const myCustomErrorHandler = new MyCustomErrorHandler();
 application.setErrorHandler(myCustomErrorHandler);
 ```

+> Make sure to set the error handler before setting the routes!

 #### Errors
 All errors need to extend from `BaseError`.
 Treehouse provides some errors out of the box, and you can import them via `import { TreeError } from 'tree-house'`.